Force and Pressure Class 8

 2. Electric Motors: Many devices, including electric motors, rely on magnetic force to convert electrical energy into mechanical motion, powering various machines and appliances.

-3. Magnetic Storage: Magnetic force is utilized in storage devices like hard drives, where information is stored as magnetic patterns on disks.
+3. Magnetic Storage: Magnetic force is utilised in storage devices like hard drives, where information is stored as magnetic patterns on disks.

 4. Everyday Uses: Magnets are widely used in everyday items like refrigerator magnets, magnetic closures, and magnetic toys.